ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 Sign works very similar to auth, but can't utilize the "built in" support for schemes etc. So there are some differences.

-At first, you need to register both the common BankID logic (environment, cert etc) as well as the sign specific configration (devices).
+At first, you need to register both the common BankID logic (environment, cert etc) as well as the sign specific configuration (devices).

 ```csharp
 // Add Active Login - BankID